Raffles Institution: Relocation

 In 1984, RI became one of two schools selected by the Ministry of Education to pilot the Gifted Education Programme to cater to intellectually gifted students.

 In 1990, the school moved again, this time from Grange Road to a new campus at Bishan, then a recently created new town.
+In the same year, RI became an independent school, and was the first government school to attain the status.

 Raffles Junior College

 In 1982, Raffles Junior College (RJC) was established at Paterson Road to take over the school's burgeoning pre-university enrolment.
 It subsequently moved to Mount Sinai Road in 1984.

 In 2004, the six-year Raffles Programme was offered to Secondary 1 to 3 students.
 It allows RI students to skip the Singapore-Cambridge GCE Ordinary Level examinations, which students would previously sit for at the end of Year 4.
 Instead, they move on directly to RJC for Years 5 and 6 and sit for the Singapore-Cambridge GCE Advanced Level examinations at the end of Year 6.
 This frees up time which students would otherwise spend on preparing for the O Level examinations, allowing them to spend more time engaging in enrichment and co-curricular or passion-driven activities.
 The curriculum serves to "seek to nurture the best and brightest into men and women of scholarship who will be leaders of distinction, committed to excellence and service in the interest of the community and nation."
 This subsequently led to the merging of RI's GEP and Special/Express streams to form a single Raffles Programme stream, and the establishment of its in-house academic talent development programme, Raffles Academy, catering to exceptionally gifted students via subject-specific pullout classes from Year 3 onwards, in 2007.

 In 2005, RJC, along with Hwa Chong Junior College, became one of the first junior colleges in Singapore to attain independent status.
 RJC moved to its new Bishan campus adjacent to RI at the start of the 2005 school year, after attaining independent status and becoming the first pre-university institution in Singapore to be awarded the School Excellence Award.